Important safety information

 After you receive a dose of VIVITROL, its blocking effect slowly decreases and completely goes away over time.
 If you have used opioid street drugs or opioid-containing medicines in the past, using opioids in amounts that you used before treatment with VIVITROL can lead to overdose and death.
 You may also be more sensitive to the effects of lower amounts of opioids:

 - when your next VIVITROL dose is due

 - if you miss a dose of VIVITROL

 Tell your family and the people closest to you of this increased sensitivity to opioids and the risk of overdose.

 Severe reactions at the site of injection.
 Some people on VIVITROL have had severe injection site reactions, including tissue death.
 Some of these reactions have required surgery.
+VIVITROL must be injected by a healthcare provider.
 Call your healthcare provider right away if you notice any of the following at any of your injection sites:

 - intense pain